-On a regular basis, the Innovation Hub facilitates the development of collaborative project proposals for his members and joins proposals under development, especially EU project proposals submitted to the EU Horizon 2020 framework.
-Until now, two H2020 proposals have been selected for funding: the RemovAL project, which started in May 2018, and the AlSiCal project, which started in September 2019.
-The Innovation Hub secretariat is active in those projects mostly for LCA, policy, communication, and dissemination purposes.
-Both projects are described in a separate section.
 In parallel, the Innovation Hub maintains close ties with Europe’s leading RTOs by organising a yearly Innovation Workshop.
-Up to now, four workshops have been organised, respectively at KULeuven University in 2016, the AMAP research cluster in Aachen in 2017, the SURF group - VUB University in Brussels in 2018 and at the NTNU - Trondheim in 2019.
+Up to now, five workshops have been organised, respectively at KULeuven University in 2016, the AMAP research cluster in Aachen in 2017, the SURF group - VUB University in Brussels in 2018 and at the NTNU - Trondheim in 2019.
 In 2020, the Innovation Hub organized in collaboration with CEA -Grenoble (French Alternative Energies and Atomic Energy Commission) its first Virtual Innovation Workshop.

 The Innovation Hub is active through an extensive stakeholder network, including policymakers, experts, and research institutes, primarily through Public-Private Partnerships (PPPs).
 The Innovation Hub has joined the European Commission’s SPIRE (Sustainable Process Industry Resource and Energy Efficiency) platform, bringing together eight sectors of the process industry seeking innovative technologies to improve resource and energy efficiency.

 In 2019, the Innovation Hub intensified its communication activities through the circulation of an Innovation newsletter, to inform about its main activities in addition to innovation stories from its members and news on related projects, events, and proposals.